unitaryfoundation/jeff/rfcs/text/0032-structured-benchmark-programs.md

 Many programs can be greatly simplified through the use of structured control flow operations.
 This includes simple loops for repeated operations, conditionals to implement classically controlled quantum operations in a natural way, and more complex loops and control flow structures that depend on measurement results and access qubits dynamically.

+Furthermore, some programs may even *require* structured program representation (e.g., those where loop iterations are dynamic and dependent on measurement values).
+In these cases, unrolling the program into a flat sequence of gates is either impossible or leads to an exponential blow-up in program size.

 However, a large number of existing quantum compiler toolchains still do not support some or even all of these features.
-Proposing a set of such programs as benchmarks can not only help users evaluate the capabilities of different toolchains, but also serve as a motivation for compiler developers to implement these features.
+Proposing a set of such programs as benchmarks can not only help users evaluate the capabilities of different toolchains, but also serve as a motivation for compiler developers to implement features such as the compilation of such programs *without unrolling* the program structure, and even *rethink the use of circuits* as the default program representation for quantum compilation - can they do better and result in more optimized programs by taking into account the additional information available from the structure?

 Furthermore, it can also increase the visibility of Jeff as a quantum program format that can express these advanced features, encouraging more users to adopt it for their quantum programming needs.